 The Avonlea Badlands are on private land, so the only way to visit is via guided tours arranged by the Avonlea Heritage Museum.
 The museum operates regular daytime tours, as well as evening and night tours geared to photographers.

 These badlands are one stop along a route we mapped out through the surprising and little-travelled Cactus and Dirt Hills in our book Saskatchewan’s Best Scenic Drives.

 To find the granddaddy of badlands, we head to the East Block of Grasslands National Park, one of few places in Saskatchewan not covered by glaciers in the last ice age.
-The gravel road turns into a narrow track across the prairie, and almost immediately a vista opens up over the vast Killdeer Badlands.
+The paved Badlands Parkway takes you across the prairie, and almost immediately a vista opens up over the vast Rock Creek Badlands, also sometimes referred to as the Killdeer Badlands.

 The trail continues along the valley rim, ending at a point jutting into the valley, where we enjoy the breathtaking scene while sitting in Parks Canada’s iconic red chairs.
 It’s truly a million-dollar view.

 Below, we catch glimpses of mule deer wandering among the scattered buttes and whimsically eroded formations.
 Colours range from muddy browns to shades of red, gold and even bright white.
 One area, known as the Valley of 1,000 Devils, is a jumble of buttes and deep gullies, perfect hiding spots for wildlife.
 Millions of years of geologic history are exposed.
 It was in these fossil-rich badlands that western Canada’s first dinosaur bones were discovered in 1874.